im2484/warehouse_digital_tool/README.md

 This is a digital project compiled with HTML, JavaScript, and CSS.
 The website details confirmed and constructed warehouse projects in Franklin, NJ.
 Originally compiled as part of a documentary project with the Princeton VizE Lab, it can feature interactive graphics and data tables to provide local residents with pertinent information and potential resources.

+To view the website in its current iteration [Click Here](https://warehouse-projects-digital-tool.glitch.me/) -

 _Last updated: 02 Jan 2025_

 ## What's in this project?